Sanchez given green light to join United tour

 "I'm not worried about that – I'm not worried if we lose, even if we lose to some not beautiful numbers."

-United's five-match tour begins against Liga MX side Club America on Friday (NZST), three days before a meeting with MLS outfit San Jose Earthquakes.
+United's five-match tour begins against Liga MX side Club America on Friday (AEST), three days before a meeting with MLS outfit San Jose Earthquakes.